farhanangullia/ChimeChatroomTool/README.md

 ## Run

-Ensure that you have configured properly in the previous section before running the script.
+Ensure that you have configured the paramters properly in the previous section before running the script.

 1. On your terminal, run the command:

     `python chime-room-tool.py`

 2. When chrome launches and navigates to Chime, login with your credentials.